 Fees – Residential & Commercial Architecture

 We are always happy to write a Proposal of Professional Services to address your specific project.
 We’re sure you will find our fees to be extremely competitive.
-Please keep in mind that an initial site visit/ consultation is always FREE regardless of the fee structure selected by the owner/ client.
+Additionally, an initial site visit/ consultation is always FREE, regardless of the fee structure selected by the owner/ client.
 Request a consultation here >

-- The hourly billing structure is most cost effective for a client who is more decisive and has a clear vision of the finished project.
+- Who is this best for?
+The hourly structure is best suited for a client who is more decisive and has a clear vision of the finished project.

-- This fee structure may or may not require the execution of a contract, depending on the projects size and complexity.
+- The execution of a contract may or may not be required with this fee structure, depending on the projects size and complexity.

 - This fee structure is most suitable for smaller scale projects.

 - I this arrangement, you only pay for hours worked, nothing more, nothing less.

 - The fixed fee structure may result in slightly higher project billing than the Hourly Fee Structure.

 - It gives the client a clear total amount of professional fees early in the project.

 - Who is it best for?
 A fixed fee structure is usually more appropriate for a client who may be a little less decisive and/ or must have an absolute cap to the fees.